daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 :---:|---|
 method|Name of executino method or service params|Parameters id|Request ID.
-Use this id when reponse.
+Use this id when response.

 - Response